Tsmith5151/recommendation-systems/README.md

   include additional latent features.
 To reduced extra compute time for now, the variance threshold is set at 90%.

 5.)
-Compute pairwise cosine similarity for each table
+Compute pairwise cosine similarity for each table.

 6.)
 Ensemble user, assessment, and course_tags tables  into one matrix (n_users X n_users).